 Your pets need to be kept safe and secure, with a suitable nest or den to hide in.
 This is especially important for dogs and cats, but also applies to rabbits and small furries kept in open cages or hutches.
 Make sure they can hide themselves away when the displays start!

-Even if they don’t like it, make sure your cat and dog are safely inside.
+It may be a little tricky but make sure your cat and dog are safely inside.
 Not only will it stop them escaping (and then potentially coming to harm), but it will also muffle any scary sounds and frightening lights.

 Of course, if your dog is afraid, your cat is scared, or your rabbit is terrified, it’s only natural to try and comfort them.
-However, you need to be careful – excessive fuss and treats can reinforce the fearful behaviour, as they learn this is what they need to do to get your attention!
+However, you need to be careful.
+Excessive fuss and treats can reinforce the fearful behaviour — as they learn this is what they need to do to get your attention!
 As a rule of thumb, make a moderate fuss of them if they come to you, but don’t go to them, or dramatically change the way you react.
 Remember, pets can pick up on our stress levels as well as vice versa, so it can spiral out of control!

 If your pet is really, really stressed and you’re worried they’ll hurt themselves — come and talk to us.
 Not only can we give you personalised and tailored advice, but our vets can, if necessary, prescribe anti-anxiety medications to relieve short-term stress, fear and panic.